ramonPires/bitbucket-cli/README.md

 # Setup:
-The project use [poetry](https://python-poetry.org) to manage dependencies, so you will need to install poetry and then run the command `poetry install` to install all required dependencies.
+The project uses [poetry](https://python-poetry.org) to manage dependencies, so you will need to install poetry and then run the command `poetry install` to install all required dependencies.

-The project use the `dotenv` to load some variables, so there is a file called `.env.sample`, rename the file to `.env` and automatically when you run the project the variables will be loaded as environment variables.
-Two variables require somme attention, `BITBUCKET_OAUTH_CONSUMER_KEY` and `BITBUCKET_OAUTH_CONSUMER_SECRET`, to fill the values you will need to create a new workspace consumer to allow the cli tool to access bitbucket cloud api using oauth authentication .
+The project use the `dotenv` to load some variables, so there is a file called `.env.sample`, rename the file to `.env` and automatically, when you run the project, the variables will be loaded as environment variables.
+Two variables require some attention, `BITBUCKET_OAUTH_CONSUMER_KEY` and `BITBUCKET_OAUTH_CONSUMER_SECRET`, to fill the values, you will need to create a new workspace consumer to allow the cli tool to access bitbucket cloud api using OAuth authentication .
 You can find more details [here](https://support.atlassian.com/bitbucket-cloud/docs/use-oauth-on-bitbucket-cloud/) on how to create a new workspace consumer.

 # Running:
-In the root of the project there is a file `bibucket-cli`, you will use this file to run the cli tool, to run the cli you will execute this command `./bitbucket-cli` and then you will see an output like that:
+In the root of the project, there is a file `bibucket-cli`, you will use this file to run the cli tool, to run the cli you will execute this command `./bitbucket-cli` and then you will see an output like this:
 ```bash
 $ ./bitbucket-cli
 Usage: bitbucket-cli [OPTIONS] COMMAND [ARGS]...